sultanreza15/Data-Analyst-Project/README.md

 * **Volume Drivers:** Mid-range phones (e.g., Samsung Galaxy A55, Poco F6) drive the transaction volume, acting as the entry point for new customers.

 ### 2. Customer Behavior & Segmentation
-* **The "Sultan" Segment:** Through the segmentation analysis (Case #6), we identified a specific cluster of "High-Value" customers.
+* **The High Value Segment:** Through the segmentation analysis (Case #6), we identified a specific cluster of "High-Value" customers.
 Although small in number, this group contributes a disproportionate amount to the total revenue (Pareto Principle), indicating that retention strategies should focus heavily on these VIP clients.
 * **Spending Patterns:** Top spenders tend to make purchases in Q1 2025, likely driven by new flagship release cycles.

 ### 3. Payment Preferences